Sømna Municipality: General information

-This merger was short-lived because on 1 January 1977, all of the old Sømna municipality (except the Hongsetbygda area) was removed from Brønnøy to become a separate municipality once again.
-There were 2,107 residents in the newly recreated Sømna municipality.
+This merger was short-lived because on 1 January 1977, all of the old Sømna Municipality (except the Hongsetbygda area) was removed from Brønnøy Municipality to become a separate Sømna Municipality once again.
+There were 2,107 residents in the newly recreated Sømna Municipality.

 Name

+The municipality (originally the parish) is named after the old Vik farm (Vík) since the first Sømna Church was built there.
+The name is identical with the word vík which means "bay" or "inlet", here referring to the bay near the church that is now called Vikvågen.